 No matter what chapter you find yourself in life, you can always begin, change, and improve your story.
 Enroll in the University's Retirement Savings Plan, review your choices, or make changes to your selections, and get the storybook ending you deserve.

 Get assistance with understanding how to tailor your investment strategy, or consider a refresher on all of your options.
-There are a number of ways in the coming months to learn about the changes being made to the investment menu.
+There are a number of ways to learn about the updates made to the Retirement Savings Plan.
 In-person, online, as a group, or one-on-one: TIAA can help.